-I could sound cliche but composition is the base of not only food photography but any photography genre.
-There are a lot of composition rules to follow but you can check those out here, I will be more practical showing you some cool ideas that you could apply to your food shots.
+I could sound cliche, but composition is the base of food photography and any photography genre.
+There are a lot of composition rules to follow, but you don’t need to overwhelm; I will be more practical, showing you some fantastic ideas that you could apply to your food shots.

-- Look for a balance in the frame, never center the food right in the middle of the frame unless it has a purpose, for example, a menu dish.
+- Look for a balance in the frame; never center the food right in the middle unless it has a purpose, for example, a menu dish.

-- When using props, try to place elements entering or exiting the frame without distracting the main dish or element.
+- Using props, try to place elements entering or exiting the frame without distracting the main dish or element.
 Once again, to balance the composition.

-- If there is any geometrical shape in the food, like straight lines, try to lead the eye to the important element.
+- If there is any geometrical shape in the food, like straight lines, try to lead the eye to the essential element.
 The idea is always to grab the attention of the hero.

-- If using some sort of geometric shape background, use it in your advantage to lead the eye.
-Usually “straight” lines always work well as a diagonal.
+- If using some geometric shape background, use it to your advantage to lead the eye.
+Usually, “straight” lines always work well as a diagonal.

-- Flat lay shots are always popular on Instagram and restaurant menus because it shows the whole dish.
+- Flat lay shots are always famous on Instagram and restaurant menus because it shows the whole dish.

-- 45-degree angle shot is usually the all-around shot for many uses, it shows details of the dish and you can play with more depth.
+- A 45-degree angle shot is usually the all-around shot for many uses, it shows details of the dish, and you can play with more depth.

 Props to enhance the scene

-Another great prop that always works great is hands holding utensils or some of the food.
+Another great prop that always works excellently is hands holding utensils or some of the food.

 Editing your photos

-- Always shoot different photos from the same angle, on a tripod without moving the camera or focal length, trying to move the props and main element.
+- Shoot several photos from the same angle on a tripod without moving the camera or focal length, trying to move the props and main element.
 This will help you choose the best frame or even mask some elements in the frame to get the perfect composition.

-- Same as mentioned before, shoot different frames where you can play with bounce cards so then you can mask the part of the frame you like better in photoshop.
+- As mentioned, shoot different frames where you can play with bounce cards to mask the part of the frame you like better in photoshop.

-- Less is better, try to use fewer color profiles.
-I personally use a flat profile that gives you more flexibility and a natural look.
+- Less is better; try to use fewer colour profiles.
+I personally use a flat profile that gives you more flexibility when editing and a natural look.

-These tips should help you to improve your food photography skills.
+These tips should help you improve your food photography skills.
 With practice, you should be able to start producing great food photos.
-One of the best valuable tips I can give you is, to experiment with different exposures, angles, lenses, light, and composition.
+One of the best value tips I can give you is experimenting with different exposures, angles, lenses, light, and composition.
 Mess it up so you understand what is wrong and what you should avoid.
-Making mistakes is the best way to learn something because it creates that memory.
+Making mistakes is the best way to learn because it creates that memory.